oramon/timer-server/README.md

 Timer server

-Run yarn on root project folder
+Run `yarn` on root project folder.

-For starting the server run: yarn start
+For starting the server run: `yarn start`